AaTekle/credit-scoring/README.md

 ## Project Overview
 I built a credit scoring model to predict the likelihood of credit card default using machine learning.
 The goal is to predict whether a client will default (1) or not (0).
 The model uses borrower attributes and payment history as input features.
 ---

-## Dataset
-I used the **Default of Credit Card Clients Dataset** from the UCI Machine Learning Repository.
-Dataset Citation at bottom of README.

----

 ## Process